FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

 and intentionally leaves the specific mechanism to the implementation.

 ### Contained Resources
-This specification requires implementaters to extract contained resources, needed for *view definitions*, into independent resources that can then be accessed via [getReferenceKey()](#getreferencekeyresource-type-specifier--keytype) like any other resource.
+This specification requires implementers to extract contained resources, needed for *view definitions*, into independent resources that can then be accessed via [getReferenceKey()](#getreferencekeyresource-type-specifier--keytype) like any other resource.
 Implementations SHOULD normalize these resources appropriately whenever possible, such as eliminating duplicate resources contained in many parent resources.
 Note that this may change in a later version of this specification, allowing users to explicitly create separate views for contained resources that could be distinct from top-level resource views.